v8tix/zemni/README.md

 * system:
   * Contains scripts related to Linux administration tasks.
 ### 3. Project configuration.
-* Under the zemni directory you can find a file called common.sh.
-In this file you will find a set of constants related to each Zemni function.
+* At the root directory you will find a file called common.sh.
+It contains a set of constants related to each Zemni function.
 * :warning: We highly recommend to check this file and upgrade its constants with your personal information.
 ### 4. Zemni example.
 * Here you can find a code fragment that configures the locale on an Ubuntu container: